-A total of 71 faecal specimens from 39 of the 60 eligible cases were tested at the NERL in 2017.
-Twenty-four AFP cases met the WHO criterion for specimen testing with two faecal specimens collected within 14 days of the onset of paralysis representing 40% of the cases classified as nonpolio AFP compared to the WHO criterion of 80% of cases (Figure 2, Table 2).
-The proportion of cases with at least one specimen collected within 14 days of the onset of paralysis was 55%, while 75% of cases had a specimen collected any time after the onset of paralysis.
+A total of 82 faecal specimens from 42 of the 57 eligible cases were tested at the NERL in 2018.
+Specimens collected from 25 of the AFP cases classified as non-polio AFP were considered adequate according to the WHO criterion of two faecal specimens collected within 14 days of the onset of paralysis, representing 44% of the classified cases compared to the WHO criterion of 80% (Figure 2, Table 2).
+The proportion of cases with at least one specimen collected within 14 days of the onset of paralysis was 65%, while 74% of cases had a specimen collected any time after the onset of paralysis.
 No poliovirus was detected in any of the specimens.
-The following non-polio enteroviruses were identified from stool specimens collected from four nonpolio AFP cases with the jurisdiction indicated in brackets: coxsackievirus B1 (South Australia), echovirus 11 (separate cases in ACT and Queensland) and enterovirus A71 (Queensland).
+The following non-polio enteroviruses were identified from stool specimens collected from eight non-polio AFP cases with the jurisdiction specified in brackets: coxsackievirus A4 (Victoria), coxsackievirus B1 (Victoria), echovirus 9 (New South Wales), echovirus 30 (Victoria), enterovirus A71 (Victoria) and enterovirus D68 (three separate cases in New South Wales, Queensland and South Australia).